jqyin/AmSC-At-Scale-Services-OLCF/ViT-FSDP/README.md

 # ViT -- FSDP

-This documentation shows has to run ViTs with FSDP modes on Frontier.
-More details can be found here [^1].
+This documentation shows how to run efficiently Vision Transformer models, with up to 15B parameter on the Frontier supercomputer, using only Pytorch.

 ## FSDP Modes and Model Architecture Variants